List of major grant funders for church buildings

 Gives grants for the restoration and conservation of historic and important stained glass.

-Gives grants for the conservation of decorative features.
+This fund provides grants for the conservation of decorative features.

 Grants for the conservation of stained glass and historic plain glazing.